lokinou/bci2000toOpenVibe/README.md

 Since *BCI2000 import box in OpenVibe currently does not work* let\'s see a workaround

-## Convert BCI2000 files to BrainVision format
+## Convert BCI2000 files to BrainVision to OpenVibe

 ### Solution for experts: the Matlab way